dmd-program/dmd-100/projects/deliver-final-prototype.md

 ## Instructions:

 1. Make changes based on the peer feedback
-2. Describe what changes you made to your work and why you made them.
+2. Write a description of the changes made to the prototype in a `.doc` file and include it in the `.zip` file.

 ## Report in

-1. After you have recieved feedback and made changes
-   1. Resubmit your prototype ZIP archive to Studio
+1. After you have received feedback and made changes, resubmit your prototype ZIP archive to Studio.
-   2. Write a description of the changes made to the prototype.